Flipper & Lopaka: All seasons

 Lopaka (voiced by Jamie Oxenbould) – an 11-year-old Polynesian boy, referred to in the show as a menehune, who has the power to converse with sea creatures and to hold his breath underwater longer than possible.
 He was rescued from drowning as a child by Flipper, and they've been best friends ever since.
 The islanders of Iloka often wonder where Lopaka disappears to every episode, but he usually manages to avoid speaking the truth (up until Season 3).
 He wears a red skirt, and an arm band (which all the males wear on Iloka).
 Lopaka is a very loyal friend, to sea creatures and islanders alike and has shown a strong sense of courage time and time again.
 He has fluffy brown hair that reaches below his ears, and black eyes.

 Flipper (voiced by Keith Scott) – Lopaka's best friend, Flipper is a quick-witted, agile, loyal and friendly bottlenose dolphin, whose parents are the rulers of Quetzo.
 When trouble arises in the underwater domain, the sea-creature citizens turn to Flipper as their leader.
 Flipper has a light blue underbelly, with a darker blue back.
 He is known as the most trusted sea creature in Quetzo, and does his best to help everybody he can.

-Ottie, Ray and Puffy – Ottie, a sea otter, Ray, a manta ray and Puffy, a blowfish, are Flipper's good friends, and they usually accompany him and Lopaka in keeping Quetzo safe.
-Ottie is the only one of the three who can go on land, making him a valuable asset when Lopaka isn't around to help.
+Ottie, Ray and Puffy – Ottie, a sea otter, Ray, a stingray and Puffy, a blowfish, are Flipper's good friends, and they usually accompany him and Lopaka in keeping Quetzo safe.
+Ottie is the only one of the three who can go on land, making him a valuable asset when Lopaka isn't around to help, as well as the only one who lacks gills (though this doesn't seem to affect him in any way) and who's non-native (real sea otters don't live in the same places as the Polynesians).
 Ray is kindhearted, and acts as a central motivator of the group, and Puffy, albeit insecure about himself, uses his ability to puff himself out to his advantage.

 Dexter – a giant, purple octopus whose main goal is to rule Quetzo.
 He is deceiving, manipulative, pompous and acts as the main antagonist to the series.
 Underneath his nefarious outlook, when faced with danger he becomes very scared and cowardly.
 No matter how many times Flipper saves his life, Dexter will always make up a new plan to try and destroy him.
 He likes to praise himself for his "excellence", but he isn't the brightest sea creature around.